Minilemon-Official-Team/PGT-4-Pelari-Kalcer/README.md

 ```

 Open a draft PR early if you want async feedback.
 The repo is public, so keep secrets out of `.env` and commits.

+See [`CONTRIBUTING.md`](docs/CONTRIBUTING.md) for our full workflow, rebase tips, and pull-request checklist.

 ## License